harrydeboer/carranker/README.md

 <ol>
 <li>Follow the same steps as for install local except the test and file watcher steps.
 Composer needs to be installed with options --no-dev --no-progress --prefer-dist.</li>
-<li>Execute command ‘git reset –-hard’ in base directory. </li>
 <li>Enable cronjob with crontab -e: 0 * * * * docker exec -t carranker php artisan get:fx-rate > /dev/null.</li>
 <li>Enable cronjob with crontab -e: */5 * * * * docker exec -t carranker php artisan process:queue > /dev/null.</li>
 <li>Enable cronjob with crontab -e: 0 12 * * * docker exec -t carranker php artisan send-mail:when-pending-reviews > /dev/null.</li>
-<li>Repeat all the steps for the acceptance site with allowance for certain ips only (and the server ip) in the main
+<li>Repeat all the steps for the acceptance site with allowance for certain ips only (and the server ip) in the ./config/apache.conf file.
-apache.conf file.
 Do not add a fx rate cronjob for acceptance.</li>
 <li>In production: install postfix, dovecot, opendkim, opendmarc, postsrsd and spamassassin.</li>
 <li>In production: add yourdevuser@carranker.com, info@carranker.com, noreply@carranker.com, postmaster@carranker.com and root@carranker.com
 in. yourdevuser@carranker.com and info@carranker.com to carranker@gmail.com.</li>